Terms of Service

 5.10 You have a legal responsibility to retain documents and records relevant to your tax affairs.
 During the course of our work, we may collect information from you and others relevant to your tax affairs.
 We will return any original documents to you, if requested.
 Documents and records relevant to your tax affairs are required by law to be retained by individuals and companies for 6 years from the end of the accounting period.
 Whilst certain documents may legally belong to you, we may destroy correspondence and other papers that we store, electronically or otherwise, which are more than 7 years old.
 You must inform us if you require the return or retention of any specific documents for a longer period.

-5.11 For the avoidance of doubt you are solely responsible for all tax liabilities, interest, penalties and the costs of defending your status regardless of the outcome of an IR35 assessment or review and / or the subsequent status determined by a tribunal or other hearing.
+5.11 For the avoidance of doubt you are solely responsible for all tax liabilities, interest, penalties and the costs of defending your status regardless of the outcome of an IR35 Contract Assessment or IR35 Full Status Review and / or the subsequent status determined by a tribunal or other hearing.

 A good relationship between us and you is key to making sure you get the best service possible.
 As a Crunch client you agree to: